Alan Julian: Hampton & Richmond Borough

 In September 2020, Julian joined National League South club Hampton & Richmond Borough following a successful trial.
 He made his debut in a 1–0 away victory against Corinthian in the FA Cup on 3 October 2020.
 The 2020–21 season was curtailed due to restrictions associated with the COVID-19 pandemic, with Julian having made 21 appearances at the time of suspension.
 During his time at Hampton & Richmond, he made 89 appearances, including his 600th competitive appearance in a 3–1 win over Wimborne Town on 2 October 2021.
 In March 2024, Julian announced that he would be retiring at the end of the 2023–24 season, concurrently assuming the role of goalkeeping coach with immediate effect.

 International career

 Julian was eligible to play for Northern Ireland through his grandfather, John Julian Sr, who was born in Belfast.
 He earned caps at under-18 and under-19 levels before making a single appearance for the Northern Ireland under-21 team in a 0–0 draw against Switzerland in August 2004.

 Managerial career

+Hampton & Richmond Borough

 Having initially served as the club's goalkeeping coach, Julian was appointed as first-team manager of Hampton & Richmond Borough on 13 May 2024.
-During the 2024–25 season, Hampton & Richmond finished 18th in the National League South, a position reflective of a "challenging campaign" amid a change of ownership at the club.
+During the 2024–25 season, Hampton & Richmond finished 18th in the National League South, avoiding relegation amid a change of ownership.
+Julian later described keeping the club in the division as the greatest achievement of his football career.
+He left the club by mutual consent on 1 December 2025.

+Slough Town

+Julian was appointed manager of National League South club Slough Town on 4 May 2026.
+Following six consecutive defeats at the start of the 2026–27 season, Slough Town announced on 6 September 2026 that the club and Julian had parted ways.